RadtkeTomasz/RadtkeTomasz/README.md

 ⚡ Lately I am finishing up work on my biggest project, BlueCMS - a custom, AI powered Content Management System for my personal Clients!⚡

-I ahve successfully completed swveral commercial projects as a freelancer.
+I have successfully completed several commercial projects as a part of Codeblue Solutions Team.
 <!--
 **RadtkeTomasz/RadtkeTomasz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.